Fe4Rless233/Carbon-Tracker-App/README.md

-# Carbon Tracker App
+# Carbon Tracker website
- App to track your Carbon Footprint
+ website to track your Carbon Footprint